vspiliop/kafka-contract-test-producer/src/site/markdown/index.md

 ##### Triggering the producer

+In our use case we have ServiceB1 querying the ServiceB2 DB emitting appropriate data as avro events to the downstream consumers.

 How can we trigger the producer to emit the proper event, so that we verify it against its contract?

 > Generate ServiceB1 Producer input data as part of the contract test